bbertucc/blockly/README.md

 ### Theme Highlights
 - **Gutenberg Ready**: This theme is made for WordPress’s [Gutenberg] block editor.
 Every block has it's own `.scss` file.
 Checkout [/styles/blocks].
 - **Extenable Structure**: Styles, scripts and PHP includes are organized so you can easily add particular content you need.
-- **SASS-ready**: Key theme parts are segmented into corresponding SASS files.
+- **SASS ready**: Key theme parts are segmented into corresponding SASS files.

 ### Getting Started
 1. Install.